Always be ready with questions to ask a publisher. Signing up with a publisher is not a simple decision.

 6. Will I get book sales reports?

-These should be supplied to you on at least a quarterly basis.
+You should receive these on at least a quarterly basis.

 7. Who will promote your book?

-Of course, you will be expected to do a lot of book promotion for your own book, but be sure to ask how the publisher how they intend to market your book and maximise its sales opportunities.
+But be sure to ask the publisher how they intend to market your book and maximize its sales opportunities.